-That’s it.
-Now, after cleaning, put it back together:
+To put it back together:

 - Place the rod end of the recoil spring/ guide rod in its corresponding hole in the front of the frame, under where the barrel will sit.

 - Pull the slide to the rear and push it down onto the rear slide rails until it seats.